The good thing about music copyright violations on YouTube...

 I've been using YouTube since 2006 back when it was still brand new (original start date was February 2005, for those interested) back when there were no partner programs and Google didn't own it yet.

 At that early time, it was basically open season.
-The only things outright not allowed on YouTube at that time was porn and anything "grotesque", like decapitations and things of that sort like you'd see in a horror movie.
+The only things outright not allowed on YouTube at that time was "adult video" and anything "grotesque", like decapitations and things of that sort like you'd see in a horror movie.
 Other than those two things, it's like I said, it was open season.
 You could post anything you wanted, and of course this included a crapload of guitar players posting somewhat-cover songs.
 I say somewhat because it wasn't really a cover but rather "guy playing along with a copyrighted song in the background".

 I don't remember the year when YouTube laid down the ban hammer on "non-licensed use" of copyrighted music, but when they did, there were tens if not hundreds of thousands if not millions of guitar player YouTube videos that got pulled off the site is just a few short months.
 It was an absolute massacre.

 When that happened, oh yeah, it was bad.
 Did I get caught up in the middle of that?
 Yes, I did.
 I received two copyright violations that took several years to get removed (and eventually did).
 I survived the massacre, but just barely.
 However, there were other guitar players who had YouTube channels that were nothing but videos of somewhat-cover songs, and got slammed with 3 "strikes" instantly and had their accounts disabled before they could even say, "WHAT THE F..."